anhvir/c203/README.md

    make
 ```
  * Explore `main.c`, `factorial.c`, `factorial.h` and `Makefile`
-   to understand how to make a simple package with 2 .c files
+   to see how to make a simple package with 2 .c files
- * Explore Makefile.ver1 and Makefile.ver1_explained.
+ * Explore `Makefile.ver1` and `Makefile.ver1_explained`.
 These
-   two files are the same, and each is equivalent to Makefile
+   two files are the same, and each is equivalent to the `Makefile`